Fjärde generationens reaktorer

 Home Assignments (HAs)

-Calculation of conversion ratios for different fuel options.
+Calculation of conversion ratios for different core geometries and material option

-Design of a fast reactor core meeting given target performance.
+Design of a fast reactor core meeting a given target performance

 All home assignments will be discussed and assessed during the course meetings.
 Having done all home assignments, writing the conference report will not be difficult.

-You are further required to have participated in writing and presenting a conference report with the title "Design and Analysis of a Generation-‐IV Fast Reactor Core with Coolant A, Fuel B and Cladding C".
+You are further required to have participated in writing and presenting a conference report with the title "Design and Analysis of a Generation IV Fast Reactor Core".
 The research for the report will be done in groups.
 The paper is to be presented orally before the final examination.

 The final examination constitutes of an individual discussion with the teacher about the contents of the course, lasting 30-60 minutes.